aminabatool09-hash/GlowMatch/README.md

 **GlowMatch — Skincare Recommendation Web App**

-GlowMatch is a modern, responsive web-based skincare recommendation system that helps users discover personalized skincare products based on their skin type, concerns, and preferences.
+GlowMatch is a responsive web-based skincare recommendation system that helps users discover personalized skincare products based on their skin type, concerns, and preferences.

 It provides an interactive quiz experience and generates tailored product suggestions with direct purchase links.

-**🌐 Project Overview**
+**Project Overview**

 GlowMatch consists of three main sections:

-**Landing Page** – Introduces the app and encourages users to start the quiz **Quiz Page** – Collects user input through multiple-step questions **Results Page** – Displays personalized skincare recommendations
+Landing Page – Introduces the application and allows users to start the quiz Quiz Page – Collects user input through a multi-step questionnaire Results Page – Displays personalized skincare product recommendations

 The application is fully frontend-based and built using HTML, CSS, and JavaScript.

-**🚀 Features**
+**Features**
-🧬 Personalized skincare recommendations
+Personalized skincare recommendations
-📊 Multi-step interactive quiz (8 steps)
+Multi-step interactive quiz (8 questions)
-🎯 Skin type, concerns, goals, and budget analysis
-🛍️ Product suggestions with Amazon links
+Analysis of skin type, concerns, goals, and budget Product suggestions with external purchase links
-🎨 Modern UI with smooth animations
+Clean and modern user interface
-📱 Fully responsive design
+Fully responsive design

-**🛠️ Technologies Used**
+**Technologies Used**
-**HTML5** – Structure of the web app
+HTML5 – Structure of the application
-**CSS3** – Styling, layout, and animations
+CSS3 – Styling and layout
-**JavaScript (Vanilla JS)** – Logic and interactivity
+JavaScript (Vanilla JS) – Functionality and logic

-**📂 Project Structure**
+**Project Structure**
 GlowMatch/
 │
 ├── glowmatch.html
 └── README.md

-**⚙️ How It Works**
+**How It Works**
-User lands on the homepage
+User opens the application
-Clicks "Start Your Skin Quiz"

-**Answers 8 questions about:**
+Starts the skincare quiz
+Answers questions related to:
 Skin type
-Tone & undertone
+Tone and undertone
-Concerns & conditions
-Goals & budget
+Skin concerns and conditions
+Skincare goals and budget
-System processes answers
+System processes the responses
-Personalized product recommendations are displayed
+Relevant product recommendations are displayed Recommendation Logic

-**🧠 Recommendation Logic**
-Each product has predefined tags
+Each product is associated with specific tags
-User answers are matched with product tags
+User responses are matched with these tags
-Products are ranked based on relevance score
+Products are ranked based on relevance
-Highest matching products are shown first
+The most relevant products are shown first

-**📸 Screens Included**
-Landing Page
-Quiz Interface
-Results & Product Recommendations

-**⚠️ Limitations**
+**Limitations**
-❌ No backend integration
+No backend integration
-❌ No database (static product data)
+No database (static product list)
-❌ Recommendations are rule-based (not AI-powered)
+Recommendations are rule-based

-**🔮 Future Improvements**
+**Future Improvements**
-🔗 Database integration (MySQL / Firebase)
+Database integration (e.g., MySQL, Firebase)
-🤖 AI-based recommendation system
+AI-based recommendation system
-👤 User accounts & saved routines
+User accounts and saved preferences
-🛒 E-commerce integration
+E-commerce integration
-📊 Analytics dashboard

-**👩‍💻 Authors**
+Advanced filtering and analytics

+**Authors**
 Amina Batool